 When using Plex, you are dealing with two different applications.
 You have your Plex Media Server installed on a computer where you are serving your media files from.
 This is the central hub where you will store all of your content.

 The second application is the Plex client.
 You can think of this as an app that will play your media files through some sort of streaming device.
-I commonly use the Fire TV or Fire TV Stick as my device and download the Plex app onto this unit and that acts as my media player.
+I commonly use the Fire TV or Fire TV Stick as my device and download the Plex app onto this.
+Once downloaded, this unit will now act as my media player.

 Once you install the Plex app onto your streaming device, you can then connect it to your Plex Media Server and access all of the files that you have stored within that central “hub”.